Galileo (German TV series)

 Galileo is a German television program series produced and broadcast on ProSieben television network.
-It is also sold to broadcasters in other countries (namely Russia).
+It is also sold to broadcasters in other countries (namely Russia and Poland).

 The first show was broadcast in 1998, and is now stored in the Arctic World Archive in Svalbard, Norway, after being transferred to special film created by Piql.

 Galileo has also a YouTube channel which has more than 3 million subscribers as of September 2020.

-Former national rugby player Aiman Abdallah is one of the presenters.
+Former German national rugby player Aiman Abdallah is one of the presenters.